 The most important element involved with the process of reversing aging is what you put in your mouth.
 “Changes in diet can erase years from your physical appearance and improve overall health dramatically,” says Purvis.
 “A good diet increases energy, improves sleep and digestion, enhances skin tone and elasticity, clears foggy brains, supports weight loss, and decreases inflammation — which is public enemy No. 1 when it comes to age-related diseases.”

-What to do: Purvis advocates a hunter/gatherer approach to eating that includes nutrient-dense foods like organic fruits and veggies, wild fish, free-range chicken, pasture eggs, and grass-fed meats and dairy.
+What to do: Purvis advocates a hunter/gatherer approach to eating that includes nutrient-dense foods like organic fruits and veggies, wild fish, free-range chicken, pastured eggs, and grass-fed meats and dairy.
 This means the elimination of bread, cereals/grains, pasta, rice, carbonated drinks, sugar-laden foods, and the hydrogenated oils (trans fats) found in processed foods, fast foods, and margarine.

 Because we evolved from nomadic ancestors who spent all day moving around searching for food and shelter, our bodies are designed for movement.
 When physical activity diminishes, the body sends signals telling the muscles to degenerate and organs to atrophy.
 “Without exercise, you miss out on the body’s precise internal ability to signal cells to act younger,” says Purvis.
 “Basically, the more you move, the less you decay.”
 Exercise keeps your brain sharp by sparing age-related loss of brain tissue and enhancing cognition, which could prevent Alzheimer’s.
-Next, it helps prevent cardio-vascular disease and other chronic illness, such as colon and breast cancer and osteoporosis.
+Next, it helps prevent cardiovascular disease and other chronic illnesses, such as colon and breast cancer and osteoporosis.
 Also, exercise can alter your genes, encouraging your DNA to repair itself.

 What to do: You don’t have to join a gym or buy pricey equipment if that’s not your style — simply incorporate a minimum of 15–20 minutes of natural body movements into your day, such as walking, sprinting, push-ups, pull-ups, lunges, and squats.
 Establishing a set time for exercise will ensure it doesn’t fall to the bottom of your to-do list, as consistency and commitment are key.